-Doering: Welcome everybody to the Plenary Debate on quantum computing "Dream or Reality."
+Charlie Doering (Chair): [Welcome everybody to the Plenary Debate on quantum computing "Dream or Reality."
 We are going to start with the Pro team and then the Con team.
 Each speaker will strictly have 3 minutes.
-Before we start, I'd like to say that I'm ignorant about quantum mechanics, but as the Chair I want to highlight the dangers of trying to make future predictions about computers with the following quote:
+Before we start, I would like to remind everybody about the dangers of trying to make future predictions about computers with the following quote:]